St Mary's Old Convent Chapel

 Products used in St Mary's Old Convent Chapel

-Award winning multi-disciplinary architectural design, and heritage conservation practice.
+Salmond Reed Architects are an award winning multi-disciplinary architectural design, and heritage conservation practice.

 Founded in 1993 by the late NZIA Gold Medal recipient Jeremy Salmond.
-We bring thirty years’ of nationwide experience and expertise to your project, whether it involves the sensitive adaptation of a character building or the design of a contemporary structure in a sensitive environmental setting (or, indeed, a combination of both.)
+We bring over thirty years’ of nationwide experience and expertise to your project, whether it involves the sensitive adaptation of a character building or the design of a contemporary structure in a sensitive environmental setting (or, indeed, a combination of both.)

 Directors Rosalie Stanley, Lloyd Macomber, and Philip Graham, lead a staff of around twenty talented registered architects and graduates, chartered building surveyors, heritage consultants and support staff, all of whom share a resolve to deliver optimum project solutions to meet client aspirations and budgets.